Boruch-Baum/emacs-c-ide-demo/README.md

 ## Options:

-   This setup uses `helm' by default.
+   This setup uses 'helm' by default.
 If you do not want this, edit file ```init.el```, commenting out the two lines ```(require 'setup-helm)``` and ```(require 'setup-helm-gtags)```, and uncommenting line ```(require 'setup-ggtags)```.